nephelaiio/helm-dataplane/README.md

 ## Roadmap
 In order of priority

-* Create python package for maintenance operations
+* Create python package for maintenance/troubleshooting operations
-* Create and publish Topic Reroute transform
+* Add Elasticsearch sink and datastore
 * Add support for MySQL sources
-* Add monitoring for Kafka topics
-* Add Opendistro deployment

 ## Dependencies
 Chart depends on the following cluster levels components being deployed in the target cluster